-The validation study was part of a one-year workplace intervention trial to lower salt intake in Switzerland approved by Swissethics (KEK BE 130/14, PB\2016\01156) and registered in the German Clinical Trials Register (DRKS00006790, 23/09/2014).
-In a population of 145 consenting employees, we collected baseline data from 141 individuals 21-61 years old, 70 women and 71 men, from April to October 2015 prior to the start of the intervention program based on predetermined exclusion criteria (see below).
-Details of the intervention study protocol, particularly of the design, data collection methods, and participants' baseline characteristics are published elsewhere (25, 26).
+The validation study was part of a 1-year workplace intervention trial to lower salt intake in Switzerland approved by Swissethics (KEK BE 130/14, PB_2016_01156) and registered in the German Clinical Trials Register (DRKS00006790, 23/09/2014).
+In a population of 145 consenting employees, we collected baseline data from 141 individuals of 21-61 years old, 70 women and 71 men, from April to October 2015 prior to the start of the intervention programme based on predetermined exclusion criteria (see below).
+Details of the intervention study protocol, particularly of the design, data collection methods and participants' baseline characteristics are published elsewhere^(25,26).

-We relied on a three-day measurement protocol that combined three methods to estimate Na intake of the same participants: two test methods, a food record checklist (FRCL) and a late afternoon spot-urine collection (PM-spot), and one reference method, a 24-hour urine collection (24hU) (Fig. 1).
+We relied on a 3-d measurement protocol that combined three methods to estimate Na intake of the same participants: two test methods, a FRCL and a PM-spot, and one reference method, a 24-h U collection (Fig. 1).
 The protocol was set up to address several issues.
-First, the Na level in 24hU must reflect salt intake over the same time period as the dietary questionnaire method.
-Second, spot-urine collection should be based on a nonfasting casual urine sample and be collected on a different day than the 24hU in order to (a) mimic an everyday situation applicable in a population-based salt intake monitoring system, (b) conform to the study protocol for development of the applied prediction model (12), and (c) minimize the possibility of a spurious association due to day-specific factors of biological nature.
-Finally, the predicted 24h Na level from spot-urine and the 24hU Na excretion must reflect the salt intake over the same time period, and factors potentially affecting Na concentration in spot-urine must be controlled.
+First, the Na level in 24-h U must reflect salt intake over the same time period as the dietary questionnaire method.
+Second, spot-urine collection should be based on a non-fasting casual urine sample and be collected on a different day than the 24-h U in order to: (a) mimic an everyday situation applicable in a population-based salt intake monitoring system; (b) conform to the study protocol for development of the applied prediction model(12); and (c) minimise the possibility of a spurious association due to day-specific factors of biological nature.
+Finally, the predicted 24-h Na level from spoturine and the 24-h U Na excretion must reflect the salt intake over the same time period, and factors potentially affecting Na concentration in spot-urine must be controlled.

-The trained research staff instructed every participant in person about the procedures and use of the tools during a previously agreed upon three-day period.
-Participants received additional written instructions and the labelled materials, which study staff picked up and checked for completeness on day four.
-The urine was analysed by the Dr. Risch medical laboratory, in collaboration with the laboratories of the Food Safety and Veterinary Office (FSVO), in Bern, Switzerland (25).
-Study data were collected and managed using REDCap electronic data capture tools hosted at the Clinical Trials Unit, University of Bern (27).
+The trained research staff instructed every participant in person about the procedures and use of the tools during a previously agreed upon 3-d period.
+Participants received additional written instructions and the labelled materials, which study staff picked up and checked for completeness on day 4.
+The urine was analysed by the Dr Risch medical laboratory, in collaboration with the laboratories of the Food Safety and Veterinary Office (FSVO), in Bern, Switzerland(25).
+Study data were collected and managed using REDCap electronic data capture tools hosted at the Clinical Trials Unit, University of Bern(27).